lilydjwg/nvchecker/README.rst

 use_max_tag
   Set this to ``true`` to check for the max tag.
 Currently only supported for ``git``.
   This option returns the biggest tag sorted by ``pkg_resources.parse_version``.

-ignored_tags
-  Ignore certain tags while computing the max tag.
-Tags are separate by whitespaces.
-This option must be used together with ``use_max_tag``.
-This can be useful to avoid some known badly versioned tags, so the newer tags won't be "overridden" by the old broken ones.

 This source supports `list options`_ when ``use_max_tag`` is set.